 Learn how to make some time-honored herbal tonics that have been traditionally used to boost your immune system!
 Joan Jach, owner and farmer of Old Town Flowers CU, shares her favorite recipes for Elderberry Syrup and Fire Cider.

 As a child, I was always outside: building forts, picking flowers, watching animals and communing with Mother Nature's spirit.
 I try to reclaim that feeling of complete wonder in my art and my products.
-My work runs a broad line between the cultivated and the wild, the well-planned success and the successful fail, the grit of real and magic of make belive.
+My work runs a broad line between the cultivated and the wild, the well-planned success and the successful fail, the grit of real and magic of make believe.
 Whatever you find in my work, I hope it makes you feel full of wonder.

 This is Rosemary Gladstar's fire cider recipe and is the one I've been using for years.
 Fire Cider is the "people's medicine", as Rosemary would say.
 The name 'Fire Cider' was in litigation for years because a corporation trademarked the name.
 After a long legal battle, the name Fire Cider was declared generic and can once again be used by folks who have been making this traditional tonic for generations.

 - Pour the water into a medium saucepan and add the elderberries, ginger, cinnamon, and cloves.

 - Bring to a boil and then cover and reduce to a simmer for about 45 minutes to 1 hour until the liquid has reduced by almost half.

 - Remove from heat and let steep for 1 hour.